Age-of-Information with Information Source Diversity in an Energy Harvesting System: Performance evaluation

 We decrease the space of actions (or network size) in the following manner: first, we form the vector of size $n$ with costs $[c_1, c_2, ...., c_n]$, and derive the average AoI for $n$ information sources.
 Then, we reduce the network size by half at each step till we have only two information sources with cost vector $[c_1, c_n]$, thus we obtain the average AoI for $n = 2, 4, 8, 16$.
 For $n = 12$, we randomly removed four sources.

 Firstly, we consider a system without sources diversity, i.e., with a single information source; and demonstrate the dependency of optimal average AoI and cost of that source.
-With the increase in the cost, the optimal average AoI increases, despite the fact that with the increase of the cost, probability to receive a fresh status update increases.
+With the increase in the cost, the optimal average AoI increases, despite the fact that with the increase of the cost, the probability to receive a fresh status update increases.
 Moreover, in the greatest extent, an increase in cost affects the performance in case of low frequency energy arrivals (see Fig.\ \ref{fig:one_source}).
 If the cost value is low, i.e., $c_1 = 1$, the performance for different values of $\lambda$ has minor variation.
 In particular, the performance is identical if $\lambda$ is sufficiently high ($\lambda \geq 0.4$).
-Although, when $\lambda = 0.2$ the optimal solution has a larger energy saving area, and that is why we observe a larger gap in performance.
+Although, when $\lambda = 0.2$ the optimal solution has a larger energy saving area, which is why we observe a larger gap in performance.

 With the increase in the number of information sources, the optimal average AoI has a tendency to decrease, but the curves eventually saturate when the number of sources reaches $n = 8$ (Fig.\ \ref{fig:number_optimalAoI_lambda}).
 The largest gain in performance is obtained when the system is of size $n = 2$.
-If the energy harvesting rate is low ($\lambda = 0.2$ in Fig.\ \ref{fig:number_optimalAoI_lambda}), then the increase in the number of devices does not provide any gain for the system performance, but with an increase in the energy harvesting rate, the gain increases with the increase in the system size from $n = 1$ to $n = 2$ if $\lambda \leq 0.6$.
+If the EH rate is low ($\lambda = 0.2$ in Fig.\ \ref{fig:number_optimalAoI_lambda}), then the increase in the number of devices does not provide any gain for the system performance, but with an increase in the EH rate, the gain increases as the system size goes from $n = 1$ to $n = 2$ if $\lambda \leq 0.6$.
 If $\lambda \geq 0.4$ the gain obtained by an increase of the system size from $n = 1$ to $n = 2$ and from $n = 2$ to $n = 4$ is similar.
-Although, in the performance comparison in case of $n = 1$ we consider the best performing setting, i.e., $c_1 = 1$, $p_1 = 0.1$.
+Nevertheless, in the performance comparison in case of $n = 1$ we consider the best performing setting, i.e., $c_1 = 1$, $p_1 = 0.1$.
 If $c_1 >1$, $p_1 >0.1$, the gain is much more significant when the system size is increased from $n = 1$ to $n = 2$.
 A similar statement holds true when we vary the values of energy arrivals, $\bar{e}$.
-This is because, when the energy harvesting rate is low, the monitoring node almost exclusively uses the ``cheaper'' information sources, so introducing more expensive alternatives does not help.
+This is because, when the EH rate is low, the monitoring node almost exclusively uses the ``cheaper'' information sources, so introducing more expensive alternatives does not help.